xaviripo/fmpd/README.md

 # Facebook Massive Picture Downloader

-Python script to automatically download any number of Facebook pictures given a list of their FBIDs.
+Download any number of Facebook pictures given a list of their FBIDs.

-## About
+## ℹ️ About

-Facebook has a tool that allows any user to download all the pictures they have uploaded.
-However, it does not allow to automatically download all the pictures that one's been tagged in.
+Facebook has a tool that allows you to download all the pictures you have uploaded.
+However, it does not allow to automatically download other sets of pictures, like, for instance, all the pictures that you've been tagged in.
 In fact, this can be a hard task.
-This script tries to make the task easier.
-Nevertheless, it works for any list of FBIDs of pictures.
+This script tries to make it easier.
+Nevertheless, it works for any set of pictures uploaded to Facebook that you have access to.

-This script is in no way efficient; it could be parallelized and made more robust.
-This is just a one-off task I needed solved, and decided to upload my solution for anybody else that might need it.
-I'm not responsible for any consequence of the usage of these files.

-## Instructions
+## 🔢 Quick start

-### Get the FBID of the pictures to download
+1. 🖼️ **Get the FBIDs of the pictures to download**

     Facebook assigns a unique identification number ("FBID") to every picture uploaded.
-We first need to obtain a list of the FBIDs of the pictures we want to download.
+    You first need to obtain a list of the FBIDs of the pictures you want to download.

-In case we want to download all the pictures we've been tagged in, we can follow [these](https://github.com/gnmerritt/gnmerritt.net/issues/1#issuecomment-407623247) steps.
-We generate a file containing all the FBID numbers, one per line.
-Save this file as `list.txt` in the same folder as the Python script.
+    In case you want to download all the pictures you've been tagged in, you can follow [these](https://github.com/gnmerritt/gnmerritt.net/issues/1#issuecomment-407623247) steps.

+    Create a `fbids.txt` file with all the FBIDs, one per line.

-### Get your browser cookies
+2. 🍪 **Get your browser cookies**

     Facebook, naturally, only allows access to the pictures if you're logged in.
-Luckily, this can be emulated in `curl` by using a `cookies.txt` file.
-This file is supposed to contain all the cookies that your browser has saved.
-To obtain it, one can use a browser extension.
+    Luckily, this can be emulated by sending a `Cookie` header in the request, usually contained in a `cookies.txt` file.
+    This file is supposed to contain all the cookies from facebook.com that your browser has saved.
+    To obtain it, you can use a browser extension.
     I used [this one](https://addons.mozilla.org/en-US/firefox/addon/cookies-txt/) for Firefox.

     First, make sure you log into Facebook with the keep me logged in option checked.
-Then, export the file as `cookies.txt` and save it in the same folder as the Python script.
+    Then, export the cookies in a `cookies.txt` file.

-### Execute the script

-Run, using Python 2:

-    python download.py

-The script will create an `output` folder and save the pictures there, keeping their original modification timestamp (whenever they were uploaded to Facebook).
-The pictures will be named `YYYYMMDD.jpg` according to this date, with numbering (`YYYYMMDD 1.jpg`, etc.) in case there are two or more pictures with the same date.
+3. ⬇️ **Execute the script**

+    You need to install [Deno](https://deno.land/) in order to run the program.
+    There is no need to clone this repository, Deno can run scripts from arbitrary URLs.

+    In the folder where the `cookies.txt` and `fbids.txt` files are placed, run from a terminal:

+    ```sh
+    deno run --unstable --allow-net --allow-read --allow-write https://raw.githubusercontent.com/xaviripo/fmpd/master/mod.ts - < fbids.txt
+    ```

+    Each picture will be saved with its FBID followed by ".jpg" as its name in the folder.

+## ❔ Documentation

+Coming soon